q3k/chubby75/rv901t/README.md

 (recomended)

-The Improved JTAG Connector uses the JP3 header in a different purpose than originally planned and provide a stable and solid connection for the JTAG cable.
-Also, it require less skills to solder, as long the ground connection is alredy available in the connector.
+The Improved JTAG Connector uses the JP3 header in a different purpose than originally planned, providing a stable and solid connection for the JTAG cable, as well less skills to solder and better electrical interface, as long there are lots of ground connections alredy available in the connector.

 Hardware
 --------